Tinnitus and Stress: A Strong Connection

 a chain showing breaking the cycle of tinnitus and stress

-The tinnitus-stress cycle can be addressed by integrating stress management strategies, addressing catastrophization, and seeking help from a doctor or other medical professional when appropriate.
-Often, identifying the underlying cause of your stress is critical in decreasing ringing ears.
+The tinnitus-stress cycle can be addressed by integrating stress management strategies and seeking help from a doctor or other medical professional when appropriate.
+Identifying and addressing the underlying cause of your stress is critical in decreasing ringing ears.

 At NeuroMed, we offer full-spectrum tinnitus care via telehealth.
 We use an integrative medicine approach to treatments, addressing all aspects of tinnitus in order to accomplish long-lasting tinnitus relief.
 Our program is perfectly suited for tinnitus sufferers who are battling with the vicious cycle of chronic stress and tinnitus.